valeriechen/ask-your-humans/mazebase-training/README.md

 pip3 install -r requirements.txt
 ```

 The input requires the dataset to be split into the state, action, inventory, and goal.
-You can download the whole dataset and easily do this.
+You can download the whole dataset and easily do this or use ours by downloading dataset_split from [here](https://bit.ly/2GXROwf).

 ## IL Training